 Examinations are based on lectures, readings, and case studies.
 Lectures will cover some of the book information plus additional information not covered in the text.
 Thus, class attendance is encouraged.
-Examinations will include 50 true-false and multiple choice questions worth 2 points each.
-Each exam is worth 100 points, and will be administered via Canvas.
+Examinations will include 50 true-false, multiple choice, and matching questions worth 2 points each.
+Each exam is worth 100 points, and will be administered face to face via Scantron form (Form 883-E).
+For each exam, please bring a blue Scantron form 883-E and a No. 2 pencil to class.
 A minimum of 30 points on the exam will cover material in the readings not directly referred to in the lecture.
 Thus, doing the readings is critical to good test performance.
+(Note: I do not bring extra Scantrons to class.
+If you do not have a Scantron with you and a classmate doesn't have an extra, you cannot take that examination and will need to take the final.
+You may not leave class to purchase a Scantron.).
+Be sure to erase thoroughly on the Scantron.
+There is no leeway for "accidental" pencil marks or errors.
+In order to be fair and impartial, I will give you whatever grade the Scantron machine indicates you earned.